Harlequin syndrome

-Harlequin syndrome is a condition characterized by asymmetric sweating and flushing on the upper thoracic region of the chest, neck and face.
+Harlequin syndrome, also known as "harlequin sign", is a condition characterized by asymmetric sweating and flushing on the upper thoracic region of the chest, neck and face.
 Harlequin syndrome is considered an injury to the autonomic nervous system (ANS).
 The ANS controls some of the body's natural processes such as sweating, skin flushing and pupil response to stimuli.
-Such individuals with this syndrome have an absence of sweat skin flushing unilaterally; usually on the one side of the face, arms and chest.
+Individuals with this syndrome have an absence of sweat skin flushing unilaterally, usually on one side of the face, arms and chest.
 It is an autonomic disorder that may occur at any age.
-Harlequin syndrome affects fewer than 200,000 people in the United States.

-Symptoms associated with Harlequin syndrome are more likely to appear when a person has been in the following conditions: exercising, warm environment and intense emotional situation.
+Symptoms associated with Harlequin syndrome are more likely to appear under the following conditions: vigorous exercise, warm environments and intense emotional situations.
 Since one side of the body sweats and flushes appropriately to the condition, the other side of the body will have an absence of such symptoms.
-This syndrome has also been called the "Harlequin sign" and thought to be one of the spectrum of diseases that may cause Harlequin syndrome.

-It can also be the outcome of a one sided endoscopic thoracic sympathectomy (ETS) or endoscopic sympathetic blockade (ESB) surgery.

-Harlequin syndrome can also be seen as a complication of VA (veno-arterial) extracorporeal membrane oxygenation (ECMO).
+Harlequin syndrome can alternatively be the outcome of a one-sided endoscopic thoracic sympathectomy (ETS) or endoscopic sympathetic blockade (ESB) surgery.
+It can also be observed as a complication of veno-arterial extracorporeal membrane oxygenation (ECMO).
 This involves differential hypoxemia (low oxygen levels in the blood) of the upper body in comparison to the lower body.